juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "YES SIR!"
 Markus yelled and rushed back.
 He then let out a long breath to focus himself and started to move through the routine slowly, pausing at each segment of the Form.

 "Practise with your entire attention focused on your actions.
 The only thing you should have in your mind is your body.
-Eveything MUST be under control.
+Everything MUST be under control.
 No mistake!
 No hesitation!"
 Shay-Hade vocalised enthusiastically.
-He then snapped to the group of members gawking at him and said, "What are you idiots looking at?
+He then snapped at the group of members gawking at him and said, "What are you idiots looking at?
 You want me to move your arms for you or something- Get the hell moving!
 Form three, NOW!"

 ____